bdaiinstitute/spot_wrapper/spot_wrapper/calibration/README.md

 ## Improving Calibration Quality
 If you find that the calibration quality isn't high enough, try a longer calibration with a wider variety of viewpoints (decrease the step size, increase the bounds).
 The default calibration viewpoint parameters are meant to facilitate a quick calibration even on more inexpensive hardware, and as such uses a minimal amount of viewpoints.

+However, in calibration, less is more.
+It is better to collect fewer high quality viewpoints then many low quality ones.
+Play with the viewpoint sampling parameters to find what takes the most diverse high quality photos of the board.

 Also, [make you are checking if your board is legacy, and if you can allow default corner ordering](#check-if-you-have-a-legacy-charuco-board).